 Visual Culture Program

-In this talk, John Brewer will examine the changing debate about how the history and aesthetics of Vesuvius and the cities destroyed in the eruption of 79 C.E. were used in the age of revolutions.
+In this talk, John Brewer examines the changing debate about how the history and aesthetics of Mount Vesuvius and the cities destroyed in its eruption in 79 C.E. were used in the Age of Revolutions.
 Novels, poems, paintings, panoramas, and mechanical models propagated a revolutionary view of Vesuvius as a force of regenerative destruction.
-But, in the early nineteenth century, this view was challenged by a conservative reinterpretation that harked back to a Christian idea of volcanic eruption as divine retribution, while also recasting Vesuvius as a force for continuity and conservation.
+By the early 19th century, a conservative reinterpretation challenged this view, harkening back to a Christian idea of volcanic eruption as divine retribution, while also recasting Vesuvius as a force for continuity and conservation.

 About the Visual Culture Program

 The Caltech-Huntington Program in Visual Culture, which is funded by a grant from The Andrew W. Mellon Foundation and based in the Division of the Humanities and Social Sciences (HSS), features undergraduate course offerings, guest lecturers, and other programming to foster conversations between humanists and scientists.
 Its activities are organized by HSS and other Caltech faculty in collaboration with scholars at The Huntington Library, Art Collections, and Botanical Gardens.